Biodiversity Offsets Program outcomes

 So far, the BCT has secured or is in the process of securing biodiversity credits to meet 15 offset obligations.
 To date, 100% of offsets secured by the BCT have met like-for-like offset rules and all BCT purchases are recorded on the Biobanking and Biodiversity Offset Scheme public registers by the Department of Planning, Industry and Environment.
 The BCT aims to fulfil offset obligations transferred by developers to the BCT within two years.

-To date, the BCT has secured offsets via three biodiversity credit tenders and one biodiversity credit fixed price offer.
+To date, the BCT has secured offsets via four biodiversity credit tenders and one biodiversity credit fixed price offer.

 Biodiversity credit tender 1 – Western Sydney (2018)

 This tender targeted ecosystem credits representing some of the most threatened bushland in Western Sydney, including the critically endangered Cumberland Plain Woodland and Shale Sandstone Transition Forest.
 We received a strong response to the tender and purchased over 2,300 ecosystem credits from 11 biodiversity stewardship sites in Western Sydney.

 Some of these credits have been used to acquit developer offset obligations as well as to meet objectives of the Growth Centres Biodiversity Offset Program (see below).